andrewmcgivery/obsidian-beautitab/README.md

 Displays the current time in the middle of the screen and updates as time passes.

-The time can be shown/hidden via settings.
+The time can be shown/hidden via settings and configured to show in 12-hour format or 24-hour format.

 ### Greeting

 Displays a greeting in the middle of the screen.

-The greeting can be cutomized via settings or shown/hidden.
+The greeting can be customized via settings or shown/hidden.

 ### Inline search

 When the search box in the middle of the screen is clicked, this button opens a search.

 The inline search can be shown/hidden via settings.
-Additionally, the behaviour of what occurs when the button is clicked can be configured to open either Quick Switcher or Omnisearch.
+Additionally, the behaviour of what occurs when the button is clicked can be configured to open one of a number of plugins.

 > [!TIP]
 > Another plugin you'd like to see as a provider?
 Open a discussion!